vedantgit1/voice-assistant/README.md

-# AI Voice Assistant
+# Voice Assistant

-A web-based AI voice assistant that uses OpenRouter API for text generation and Google's Text-to-Speech for voice output.
+A web-based voice assistant that provides interactive responses using text-to-speech technology.

 ## Features